 Government Aided Financing Scheme For SMEs

 The Temporary Bridging Loan Programme (TBLP) is a government assisted financing scheme introduced in the Solidarity Budget 2020.
-This scheme is now eligible to all industry sectors (previously only tourism sector).
+This scheme provides access to working capital for eligible SMEs.

-There are 16 financial institutions participating in this programme.
+There are 17 financial institutions participating in this programme.
 Credit criteria & interest rate are different for all banks.
 Don’t have your applications rejected.
-Compare across all banks for more options & maximize approval chances.
+Compare across all banks options and maximize approval chances.

-We can provide your company with a direct comparison on all banks Temporary Bridging Loan rates and eligibility terms.
+We can provide your business with a direct comparison on all banks Temporary Bridging Loan rates and eligibility.
 Get a free online loan assessment & compare all banks financing options instantly.

 Temporary Bridging Loan Features